Ramón Sender (composer): Writing

-In 1989, Sender published A Death in Zamora, a book investigating the execution of his mother by Franco's forces during the Spanish Civil War.
-The book has been recognized not only as a valuable record of the Spanish Civil War, but as a historical account of early feminism and rebellion against patriarchy in Spain, of which his mother, Amparo Barayón, was a pioneer.
-An updated edition (2018), based on the Spanish Post-Metropolis Editorial 2017 edition, contains essays by renowned Spanish Civil War historians Paul Preston, Helen Graham and Francisco Espinosa Maestre.
-His cousin Medcedes Esteban Maes-Kemp assisted as translator.
+A Death in Zamora

-Recently, he published an anthology of his short stories and essays, titled A Planetary Sojourn.
-He also wrote a novel based on his experiences at the Tape Music Center, entitled Naked Close Up, which was published in 2012 as an ebook by Intelligent Arts Publishing, a project of The Electronic Music Foundation in Albany, New York.
+In 1989 Sender published A Death in Zamora, an investigation into the execution of his mother, Amparo Barayón, by Franco's forces during the Spanish Civil War.
+The book has been read both as a record of the war and as an account of early feminism and resistance to patriarchy in Spain, in which Barayón was a participant.
+An updated edition published in 2018, based on the 2017 Spanish edition from Post-Metropolis Editorial, includes essays by the Spanish Civil War historians Paul Preston, Helen Graham and Francisco Espinosa Maestre.
+His cousin Mercedes Kemp worked as a translator on the edition.